fversnel/fversnel.github.io/_posts/2017-11-21-spotify-domain.markdown

 - Albums (A list of songs corresponding to a record an artist has put out)
 - Artists (A list of albums the artist has worked on + a biography + related artists)
 - Folders (Can contain playlists and more folders)
-- Following (You can follow artists, and playlists alike)
+- Following (You can follow artists and playlists alike)
 - Favorites (Keeps track of your favorite songs)

 These concepts are all useful in their own right but they do not work together